adessein/citationx-cockpit/Documentation/Mechanical-design.md

     - Tool/Tool Diameter = 0.15

 ![](Images/LaserDefault.png)

+#### Activating the style LaserDefault
+Right click on *Machining* and set Style = LaserDefault.
+Creating the style is done once for all, but activating the style should be done for each project.

 #### Define the machining operations
 Different machining operations need to be created.
 The machining operations can be of two different types: